jawilk/Traffic-Sign-Classifier/README.md

 #### 2. Visualization of the dataset.

 Here is an exploratory visualization of the data set.
 First 10 random images, then 1 example image of each class.
-Following 3 bar charts showing how the train/validation/test data is distributed over the 43 classes and a table showing classID, name and frequency in the train set (ordered with frequency low -> high).
+Following 3 histogram bar charts showing how the train/validation/test data is distributed over the 43 classes and a table showing classID, name and frequency in the train set (ordered with frequency low -> high).

+_10 random images from the train set_
 ![alt text][image1]
+_1 image per class from the train set_
+![alt text][image2]
+_Train, Validation, Test distribution_
+![alt text][image3]
+![alt text][image4]
+![alt text][image5]
+_Table with classID distribution_
+![alt text][image6]

 ### Design and Test a Model Architecture

 #### 1. Description of preprocessing the image data.
 What techniques were chosen and why?
-#### if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I tried to train the network with 3 different preprocess approaches:
+I tried to train the network with 3 different preprocessing approaches:
 * Plain RGB images (1)
 * Histogram equalized images (2)
 * Grayscale images (3)

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of 15 traffic sign images before and after histogram equalization or grayscaling, respectively.

+![alt text][image7]
-![alt text][image2]
+![alt text][image8]

 As a last step before feeding the data to the network, I normalized the image data because ...

+#### if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
+Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-I decided to generate additional data because as seen in the data exploration section, the dataset is quite unbalanced.
+I decided to generate additional data because as seen in the data visualization section, the dataset is quite unbalanced.
 I tried to obtain a more balanced dataset to prevent the network from making biased predictions towards classes with plenty of images.
-Besides, after looking at each class, one can easily obtain more data by flipping images form 2 classes which are y-symmetric to each other (e.g. ...)

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques:

-Here is an example of an original image and an augmented image:
+* _(i)_ Flip images between 2 classes which are y-symmetric to each other (e.g. 36 <-> 37, ...)
+* _(ii)_ Flip images of classes which are y-symmetric with themself (e.g. 30, ...)
+* _(iii)_ Flip images (horizontal + vertical) of classes which are 180° rotation invariant
+* _(iv)_ Augment images of classes which are underrepresented in the train set (random rotate between -30°/+30° and change brightness with gamma correction)

+Here are examples of original images vs. augmented images for all of the above described 4 cases:
+_(i)_
+![alt text][image9]
+_(ii)_
+![alt text][image10]
+_(iii)_
+![alt text][image11]
+_(iv)_
+![alt text][image12]

+The new train set distribution looks like this:
+_Old_
 ![alt text][image3]

-The new train set distribution looks like this:
+_New_
+![alt text][image13]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.